 1. Pediatric Cardiac Sonography:

-Pediatric cardiac sonography focuses on echocardiograms to assess the heart’s structure and function in children.
-It’s essential for diagnosing congenital heart defects, monitoring surgical recovery, and tracking heart health over time.
-Sonographers in this specialty work closely with pediatric cardiologists to ensure accurate imaging that supports life-saving diagnoses and tailored treatment plans for young patients.
+Pediatric cardiac sonography specializes in the echocardiograms to determine the structure and functionality of the heart in children.
+It is crucial in the diagnosis of congenital heart defects, to monitor surgical recovery and to monitor the heart over a time.
+Sonographers within this specialty collaborate greatly with pediatric cardiologists in order to guarantee correct imaging to reach a life-saving diagnosis and a special treatment regimen of the young patients.

 2. Abdominal Sonography: